docker/docs/content/desktop/synchronized-file-sharing.md

 1. Sign in to Docker Desktop.
 2. Anywhere within the Docker Dashboard, enter the Konami Code which has the key sequence of `up, up, down, down, left, right, left, b, a`.
 3. From the list of experimental features, select **Mutagen File Sharing**.
+4. At the bottom of the list, select **Go back to dashboard**

-You can now create your first file share instance.
+Synchronized file sharing is now enabled and ready for you to create your first file share instance.

 ## Create a file share instance